Azuritul/RagicViewer/README.md

 ## Installation
 * Clone the repo to your own hard drive (with `git clone  https://github.com/Azuritul/RagicViewer.git`)
-* Use Xcode or other ios IDE to open the project
+* Use Xcode or other IDE to open the project
 * Build and run